JosephC94/ancient-artifacts/README.md

 * My user name and password was required for security purposes, the code was then pushed to GitHub

-When deploying to Heroku the following steps were carried out:
+## When deploying to Heroku the following steps were carried out:

+### Store static and media files on AWS:

 * Log into the Heorku.com site
 * Create New App